SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 | **Test Area** | **What We’re Checking** |
 |----------------------|----------------|
 | System Startup & Shutdown | The operator can power on the system, and properly shut it down when needed.
-| Receipts | A customer can receive a printed receipt with accurate transaction details.
+| Receipts | A customer can view and print receipts with accurate transaction details.
 | Error Handling | The system provides appropriate error messages for invalid inputs.
 | Account Type Validation | The system correctly identifies and displays the type of account for the customer.
 | Transaction Logging | The system logs all transactions correctly.